liferay/liferay-docs/develop/tutorials/articles/mobile-app-development/invoking-services-asynchronously-ios.markdown

 The main drawback of using synchronous requests from your app is that each request must terminate before another can begin.
 If you're sending a large
-number of synchronous requests, performance suffers as a bottleneck forms while each one is processed.
+number of synchronous requests, performance suffers as a bottleneck forms while each one waits to be processed.
 Fortunately, Liferay's iOS SDK allows *asynchronous* HTTP requests.
 All you need to do is set a callback to the session object.
 If you want to make synchronous requests again, you can set the callback to `nil`.

 This tutorial shows you how to make asynchronous requests from your iOS app.
 The code used is an example of an app you might develop if you want to retrieve